As an Amazon Associate we earn from qualifying purchases.

 Firstly, you’ve to select the blades/knives that need to be sharpened.
 Check the blade sharpness.
 Is it really dull or not?
 This will help you to choose what types of sharpening stones you need.

 After determining your blade dullness, it is easier to choose the appropriate sharpening stone.
 Different types and grit sizes of stones are available.
 You need to choose between them according to your need.

 Water stones are most common.
 You’ve to dip them in the water for about five to fifteen minutes before you use one of them.
 Because of this constant soaking and drying, these stones become very brittle.

 Oil stones are very durable types as they are made from aluminum oxide or silicon oxide.
 These stones need splashing of oil on the surface before you use them for sharpening.
 This type is the cheapest one.

-Diamond stones are undoubtedly the best sharpening stones available in the market.
-Because of their strength and long lasting abilities, they are the number one product category.
+Diamond stones are undoubtedly the top quality sharpening stones available in the market.
+Because of their strength and long-lasting abilities, they are the number one product category.
 Also, they are very expensive, and they’ll last the longest.

 Different Grit Sizes